Ocean & Earth Day 2015

 - By Bus

-Use the new free Park & Ride system (see above) or make the day a fun adventure by linking up on the standard city-wide UniLink bus services (see network map and general timetable to plan your journey).
+For 2015, you will be able to use our Ocean & Earth Day Park & Ride system (more details nearer the date), or make the day a fun adventure by linking up on the standard city-wide UniLink bus services (see network map and general timetable to plan your journey).

 - By Car

 On-site parking is severely limited at the NOC.
-Several main car parks in town will be served by the new Ocean & Earth Day Park & Ride service (see maps on this page).
-Or use the Ocean Village car parks where you can also use the Park & Ride service.
-NOTE: the bus is free, but you will need to pay for parking as usual.
+Several main car parks in town will be served by the Ocean & Earth Day Park & Ride service when organised.
+Or use the Ocean Village car parks where you will also be able to use the Park & Ride service.
+NOTE: the bus will be free, but you will need to pay for parking as usual.
 If you have less able passengers or very young children and need to park at the event venue, please point your Sat Nav to SO14 3ZH, make your way to Dock Gate 4 then follow the signs - staff will be on hand to direct you.

 NOTE: if the venue car park is full, you will be politely asked to park elsewhere and walk in or use the standard Unilink bus service (see above).

 Important!
 Visitors who walk, cycle or use public transport are entered into a free prize draw.